bytebat/gros/README.md

 # Installation

-Clone the repository from <https://github.com/BjoB/gros>.
-After this you can install the package via pip in your choosen environment:
+Clone the repository and install the package via pip in your choosen environment:

 ```sh
 pip install .